briansimiyuj/doctor-appointment-app/README.md

         1. Loop through the `notes` state from Patient Details Context and create a NoteItem component for each note
         2. NoteItem component will display the title, content, doctor name and date of the note
           a.
 Create NoteItemAction component to display the action buttons for each note
+           - If `profile` type is "doctor",
               i.
 Add a button to edit the note
                 - Attach `openEditNoteModal` function from Notes Tab Context to the button click event ii.
 Add a button to delete the note
                 - Attach `openDeleteNoteModal` function from Notes Tab Context to the button click event iii.
 Add a button to view the note in a modal
                 - Attach `openViewNoteModal` function from Notes Tab Context to the button click event

+            - If `profile` type is "patient",
+              i.
+Add a button to view the note in a modal
+                - Attach `openViewNoteModal` function from Notes Tab Context to the button click event ii.
+Add a button to comment on the note iii.
+Add a button to dowload the note
+                - Attach `handleExportDocument` function from Notes Tab Context to the button click event

           b.
 Display the truncated content of the note if it is longer than 120 characters